xiangao/reproducible-research/content/01-introduction/index.md

 considerable amount of pre-processing.
 Should we have captured that, in order for the work to be considered reproducible?

-If your collaborator asks, ``In what form would you like the data?'' you should respond, ``In its current form.''
+If your collaborator asks, "In what form would you like the data?" you should respond, "In its current form."